sdegelder/course-project-getting-cleaning-data/codebook.md

 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.

+##Transformations

+Original features values are transformed during the execution of the run_analysis.R script : the result is the average of each feature for each activity and each subject.

 For more information about this dataset contact: activityrecognition@smartlab.ws

 ## License: